 Hall pointed out though that right now they didn’t need everything that Germany was sending over Western Union.
 They didn’t even need a tap on the line.
 They just needed a copy of this specific telegram.
 They knew who it was going to, who it was from and — roughly — when it was likely to be sent.
 They just needed someone who could get hold of a copy from the Western Union office in Mexico City, no questions asked.

-Hall made discrete inquiries with the British Embassy in Mexico.
+Hall made discreet inquiries with the British Embassy in Mexico.
 They confirmed that they had a source in the Western Union office in Mexico City — a clerk who, for the right price, would occasionally lift telegrams for them from Western Union’s files.
 Hall told them what to watch out for and when, although he refused to tell them why.
 Nonetheless, they agreed that they would try.

 It was an inspired idea.
 A few days later, courtesy of the British Embassy in Mexico, a copy of the telegram, lifted directly from the files of the Mexico City office of Western Union, was delivered to Captain Hall’s desk by the Foreign Office.